scriptituk/xfade-easing/README.md

 ### Generating test plots

-Plots are generated using `-p` option and customised with the `-c` option.
+Plots are generated using the `-p` option and customised with the `-c` option.

-Plot data is generated using the `print` function of the ffmpeg expression evaluator for the first plane and first pixel as xfade progress `P` goes from 1 to 0 at 100fps.
+Plot data is logged using the `print` function of the ffmpeg expression evaluator for the first plane and first pixel as xfade progress `P` goes from 1 to 0 at 100fps.
 It is therefore actual expression data.

 - `xfade-easing.sh -e elastic -p plot-%e.pdf`